Charles W. "Speed" Holman: Biography

-Holman died in an accident during on May 17, 1931 at the opening of an airport in Omaha, Nebraska in front of 20,000 spectators, at age 32.
+Holman died at age 32 when his upside-down aircraft crashed on May 17, 1931, at the opening of an airport in Omaha, Nebraska, in front of 20,000 spectators.
 His funeral was one of the largest yet held in St. Paul.

 Legacy

 Holman Field, St. Paul Downtown Airport is named in honor of Speed Holman, as was Holman street in St. Paul, Minnesota.
 Holman's Table, located at Holman Field, is also named in honor of the famed pilot.
 Holman is also inducted in the Minnesota Aviation Hall of Fame.